-MUEN 1131 - WIND ENSEMBLE (3 credit hours)
+MUEN 1131 - WIND ENSEMBLE (1 credit hour)

 May be repeated for credit.
 Study and performance of a wide range of wind instrument repertoire (woodwind, brass, and percussion) from the Renaissance through the Twentieth Century.
 Open to all students (audition required).
-Satisfies the college core curriculum requirement.
 48 laboratory hours.